We're improving your roads

 So, how are we improving your roads?

-We’re currently carrying out our annual programme of surface dressing, with more than 50 stretches of road – covering over 800,000 square metres - being treated to help prevent problems arising in future.
+We’ve now completed our annual programme of surface dressing, with more than 50 stretches of road – covering over 800,000 square metres - being treated to help prevent problems arising in future.

-I want you to know about work that is planned, and work that is being carried out, especially in your area.
+We want you to know about work that is planned, and work that is being carried out, especially in your area.
 That’s why we’ll be adding details of all forthcoming work to these webpages and sharing information about work as and when it's carried out on our social media sites.
 We’ll also be keeping partners, including town and parish councils, up-to-date.

 It’s also a challenge that you can help us with.
 If you know a road or stretch of road that you think is in need of repair please let us know.
 To report a problem please let us know.